leitwolf/QuickXDev/README.md

 ### Run with player

- right click "scripts" folder on the sidebar,select "Run With Player",the player will run with current project.
+ right click "src" folder on the sidebar,select "Run With Player",the player will run with current project.

 ### Compile Scripts

- right click "scripts" folder on the sidebar,select "Compile Scripts",enter the output file,then it will compile all scripts to the output file.
+ right click "src" folder on the sidebar,select "Compile Scripts",enter the output file,then it will compile all scripts to the output file.

 ### User definition auto completion

- right click "scripts" folder on the sidebar,select "Rebuild User Definition". and when you save a lua file in sublime,it will auto build all user definition in the current file.
+ right click "src" folder on the sidebar,select "Rebuild User Definition". and when you save a lua file in sublime,it will auto build all user definition in the current file.